Quantifying repulsiveness of determinantal point processes: Parametric families of DPP kernels

-This kernel already appears in the literature, see e.g. \cite{fasshauer2007} for an application in approximation theory.
+This kernel already appears in the literature; see, for example, \cite {fasshauer2007} for an application in approximation theory.
 The following proposition summarizes the properties that are relevant for its use as a DPP kernel.

-\begin{proposition} Let $C$ be given by \eqref{laguerre gauss kernel}, then its Fourier transform is, for all $x\in\R^d$,
+\begin{proposition} Let $C$ be given by (\ref{laguerregausskernel}), then its Fourier transform is, for all $x\in\mathbb{R}^d$,